canguru-solutions/cap-exercises/07/README.md

 ],
 ```

-Create a new route in your manifest with corresponding target:
+Create a new route in your manifest.json with corresponding target:
 Route:
 ```
 {